RayBB/openlibrary-docs/Open-Library-Community-Call-Minutes.md

 - Met with Jean Saung about service design (creating an ecosystem diagram for Open Library) https://docs.google.com/a/archive.org/document/d/1RUsUnIJM78gTr5ycewUJNwYHERBQdg_Tv-X-OZpwtRY/edit?usp=sharing
 - (PR in progress) Added remote_ids: wikidata, VIAF, and librarything IDs to author edit page
 - Mek will write script to ingest 90k Author records and link them to wikidata + VIAF
-- Worked on experimental mobile design for OL + started an experimental front-end which uses existing APIs to createaa combined works & editions page concept
+- Worked on experimental mobile design for OL + started an experimental front-end which uses existing APIs to create combined works & editions page concept
 - Openlibrary-client -- created librarything API (xisbn) (tool for @dvd and @charles)

 ## Meetings

 - Nicholas, Irene, Mek, Bernat, Jean, Brenton -- some subset of this group should meet or contribute to the ecosystem diagram (it would be great if Jean can describe the purpose of this doc; I'll do my best)

-# Week 5: 2017-04-04 Community Call
+# 2017-04-04 Community Call

 ## Agenda